 Day 8 — Lake Como

 Spend the day exploring the treasures of Lake Como.
 Board a private ferry for a picturesque ride across the lake to Varenna.
 Behold a panorama of colorful waterside villages and elegant estates, fringed by palms and pines and backed by soaring mountains.
-Learn the secrets of Italian cooking during a lesson with a local chef, followed by a lunch of the dishes you’ve made, and washed down with local wine.
+Learn secrets of Italian cooking during a lesson with a local chef, followed by a lunch of the dishes you’ve made, washed down with local wine.
 Visit the grand gardens of Villa Monastero, first founded in the 12th century as a Cistercian monastery.

 Grand Hotel Imperiale (B,L)